980101/980101/README.md

 ### Hi there 👋

 ## About Me
+- 👩 I'm a college student.
-- 🔭 I’m currently working on toy projects with JS
+- 💻 I’m currently developing a mobile application.
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning CS.

 ### Languages and Tools: